 Turn off the central heating or air conditioning system to help avoid spreading the vapours.

 Always wear gloves to avoid contact with the mercury and getting cuts from the broken pieces.

 Use stiff papers or cardboard to scoop up the bigger broken pieces.

 Use duct tape or other sticky tape to pick up the remaining glass and powder.

-It is recommended to avoid using a bagless vacuum cleaner which may spread the mercury vapors and possibly contaminate the canister.
+Avoid using a bagless vacuum cleaner as it may spread the mercury vapours and possibly contaminate the canister.